Find Affordable College Courses

 You’ll be in good company if you decide to attend Florida Gulf Coast University.
 It ranked #3 on our 2023 Best Value Communication & Journalism Schools in Florida list.
 FGCU is a large public school located in the suburb of Fort Myers.

-The average tuition and fees for an in-state undergraduate at FGCU are $6,118 a year.
+In-state tuition fees for undergraduate students at FGCU are $6,118 per year.
 On average, communication and journalism graduates from FGCU take out $22,030 in student loans while working on their degree.
 This translates to an average monthly loan payment of $162, based on a 10-year repayment plan.

 #4